TykTechnologies/tyk-demo/README.md

 There is a focus on simplicity.
 Docker Compose is used to provision the containers, and bootstrap scripts are used to initialise the environment so that it is ready to use straight away - applying configuration and populating data.

-See the [Developer Guide](developer-guide.md) for information on how to contribute to and extend this repository.

-> :warning: Please note that this repo has been created on Mac OS X with Docker Desktop for Mac.
-You may experience issues if using a different operating system.

 # Repository Structure